sttoracle/ORACASB/README.md

 ![](images/CASB/01-please-wait-screen.png)

-Use the credentials for the Salesforce tenant that has been assigned to you during the workshop.
-Upon log in, you will be asked to confirm that you want to grant access to the Oracle CASB Cloud Service:
+**Use the credentials for the Salesforce tenant that has been assigned to you during the workshop**.
+Upon login, you will be asked to confirm that you want to grant access to the Oracle CASB Cloud Service:

 > If you signed-up for your own Salesforce account use the credentials for the user you created in the Prerequisites section's step 3 in the instructions above.
 *Once logged in, Salesforce may ask you to verify your identity by sending a code to the email address used to sign-up.
 If so, retrieve the one-time verification code from your email.
 In a workshop context the verification e-mail will be sent to the workshop leader's mailbox .
 Provision will be made in the workshop to forward the verification e-mail to individual participants .*